WistfulHopes/NightSkyEngine/Doxygen/md/bearings.md

 On the other hand, Player Objects are a specialized version of Battle Objects intended for use with player characters.
 In other words, you directly control Player Objects.
 These contain even more data, such as health, meter, a state machine, and more.

 ## The State Machine
-Player Objects have access to their own state machine.
-This contains all states the Player Object has access to, and methods for changing state.
+Player Objects have access to a primary state machines.
+This state machine contains states the Player Object has access to, and methods for changing state.
 You will most likely never need to modify the state machine itself, as the transition logic lies in the Player Object itself.
 The state machine's purpose is to keep track of the current state and contain all other states.

+There's also an advanced, experimental feature for additional state machines.
+These states run in tandem with the primary state machine, and can be used to run background code independent of the main states.
+For more experimental games, this is useful for blending logic of multiple states together.

 ## States
 In Night Sky Engine, a state is a Blueprint that contains logic for how a Battle Object should behave.
 They can informally be divided between object states and player states.